 The Company has established the "Regulations Concerning Control of Insider Trading of Shares, etc." as specified by law to prevent insider trading from occurring, and will work to observe the Regulations in dialogue with shareholders and investors.
-The Company has also established a silent period that lasts from the day after the fiscal year end until the announcement of business results.
-In general, the purpose of the silent period is to prevent the leakage of information about business results and ensure fairness.
-The Company will refrain from answering questions and commenting on the business results during the silent period.
-However, in the event that performance is expected to deviate significantly from forecasts during the quiet period, the Company will implement the appropriate information disclosure in accordance with the standards for information disclosure.
+The Company has also set up a silent period that lasts from the day after the fiscal year end to the announcement of business results.
+In general, the purpose of the silent period is to prevent the leakage of information about business results and ensure fair information disclosure.
+The Company will refrain from answering questions and commenting on business results during the silent period.
+However, in the event that performance is expected to significantly deviate from forecasts during the quiet period, the Company will implement appropriate information disclosure in accordance with the standards for information disclosure.